DaDouglasLi/calm-flow/README.md

 ### Autoplay Policy

-The app attempts audio playback on load.
-If blocked by the browser, it starts automatically on your first natural interaction (keydown/pointer/touch).
-No buttons or icons are used.
+The desktop app starts audio playback immediately on launch.
+No user interaction required - the meditative experience begins as soon as you open the application.

 ### Safety